“No one wants to hire PhDs because they are overqualified and too independent!”

 8. Critical Thinking and Analysis

 As a PhD, it’s a given that you are able to analyze data and provide logical reasoning to it.
 Throughout your program, you collect data, analyze it, and draw conclusions.
 The ability of a PhD to critically examine everything and deliver logical reasoning behind it is not new to anyone.
 A PhD is well versed with 360-degree logical thinking without being biased.
-Employers seek this transferable skill of a PhD to consider alternative solutions to a problem and suggest next steps for efficient functioning.
+Employers seek these research transferable skill of a PhD to consider alternative solutions to a problem and suggest next steps for efficient functioning.

 9. Communication Skills

-This is the master of transferable PhD skills.
+This is the master of PhD transferable skills.
 Even if you decide to step into a career that is a 180-degree sweep from your PhD, you’d still need to communicate!
-Your ability to communicate efficiently is developed right from preparing for your PhD interview, presenting papers and posters at academic conferences, defending your thesis, etc. As verbal communication affects your ability to work with your peers, it is one of the most sought after transferable skills by employers.
+Your ability to communicate efficiently is developed right from preparing for your PhD interview, presenting papers and posters at academic conferences, defending your thesis, etc. As verbal communication affects your ability to work with your peers, it is one of the most sought after research transferable skills by employers.

 A PhD isn’t only about specialization.
 Rather, it’s about the ability to specialize.
 During your PhD you learn to tackle a new topic, solve it, and move on to the next problem.
 Almost all careers require employees to focus on specific topics and projects in detail to achieve a specific goal.
 Your ability of in-depth specialization in academic research project demonstrates adaptability and flexibility—quite literally!